2020 Southern Jaguars football team

 The 2020 Southern Jaguars football team represented Southern University in the 2020–21 NCAA Division I FCS football season.
 The Jaguars were led by eighth-year head coach Dawson Odums and played their home games at Ace W. Mumford Stadium in Baton Rouge, Louisiana as members of the West Division of the Southwestern Athletic Conference (SWAC).

 On July 20, 2020, the Southwestern Athletic Conference announced that it would not play fall sports due to the COVID-19 pandemic, which included the football program.
 The conference is formalizing plans to conduct a competitive schedule for football during the 2021 spring semester.

-Previous season

-The Jaguars finished the 2019 season 8–5, 6–1 in SWAC play to finish in first place in the West Division.
-They ultimately lost the SWAC Championship Game to Alcorn State 24–39.